top of page

 INDUSTRIAL DESIGN - BACHELOR

 My professional design journey began in the Bachelor of Industrial Design, where I recognised the effectiveness of tangible, visual, and collaborative sense-making to make the intangible tangible in complex decision-making processes.
-During my Bachelor’s graduation project (iLAND), I applied these methods to support career decision-making, using a reflective toolkit intervention to help students navigate the complexities of their identity and future career paths.
-By tapping into theories like embodied learning, visual sense-making, and the Self-Determination Theory to spark intrinsic motivation, I realised that physical artefacts could serve as powerful anchors for reflection.
+During my Bachelor’s thesis (iLAND), I applied these methods to support career decision-making, using a reflective toolkit intervention to help students navigate the complexities of their identity in career paths.
+By tapping into theories like embodied learning, visual sense-making, and the Self-Determination Theory to spark intrinsic motivation, I realised that physical artefacts can serve as powerful anchors for reflection.

 From Applying to Adapting